ilknursozat/dev-ent-java-microserv-spring-jdbc/README.md

 # Event App Final Project

 This is a sample project developed as part of UC Santa Cruz Extension Developing Enterprise Java Microservices with Spring Boot and Spring Cloud course.
-The application uses Spring Boot and Spring Framework and is deployed to a jetty server running on an Amazon AWS EC2 instance.
-The application accesses to mysql database server running on the same AWS EC2 instance.
+The application uses Spring Boot and Spring Framework and is deployed to a Jetty Server running on an Amazon AWS EC2 instance.
+The application accesses to MySql Database Server running on the same AWS EC2 instance via JDBC using Spring Framework.

 ## Project Description